Explore a Career with Job Shadowing

 • Do more research.

-The U.S. Bureau of Labor Statistics website breaks down occupations into certain groups, such as healthcare or education.
+The Occupational Outlook Handbook from the U.S. Bureau of Labor Statistics places occupations into certain groups, such as healthcare or education.
 These are frequently referred to as career clusters.
 Occupation titles are then listed, along with a job summary, entry-level education and median pay.
-CareerOneStop has a similar approach with an added element of videos and video transcripts (also offered in Spanish) to accompany the job description.
+CareerOneStop offers a similar approach with an added element of videos and video transcripts (also offered in Spanish) that expand on the job description.

 • Seek part-time employment.